 Cheap eats, casual dining, kid friendly

 Eating at Il Paradiso is like visiting a bustling, family-run joint in Naples’ backstreets.
 Over the years, it's gone from a deli-pizza bar to a thriving restaurant.
 Fastidious methods (fresh pastas are made daily) and keen prices mean Il Paradiso is adored by the locals.
 Try specials such as fresh potato dumplings served with a cream of fresh langoustines.
 Mains from £7.95.

 As well as 60 different beers, 27 artisan gins and a selection of crisp cocktails, this late-night basement bar serves terrific tapas until 9.30pm.
-There are three varieties of croquetas on offer (ham, cod and mushrooms) plus an array of tempting Spanish dishes, from octopus with picante paprika to black pudding balls and spinach with chickpeas.
-Tapas from £4.50.
+There are gambas al ajillo and octopus on offer plus an array of tempting Spanish dishes, from Iberica pork with rosemary and garlic to black pudding balls and spinach with chickpeas.
+Tapas from £4.75.

 A little off the usual tourist beat, just beyond the city walls, this South Indian restaurant works exhilarating flavours into its freshly spiced dishes.
-Tamarind, dried chillies, curry leaves and mustard seeds are deployed with multi-dimensional aplomb across everything from its masala dosa to Keralan specialities such as beef chops or a roasted coconut varutharacha mutton dish.
+Tamarind, dried chillies, curry leaves and mustard seeds are deployed with multi-dimensional aplomb across everything from its masala dosa to Keralan specialities such as beef curry with shallots and coriander or a lamb stew with coconut, chilli and cinnamon.
 Mains from £6.45.

 Special occasion, casual dining